gentoo-mirror/gentouranos/README.md

 ## Ebuilds that don't currently work/Help wanted
 - `app-misc/anki-25.01_beta1` : Can build on my main machine but not on my laptop.
 When builds, screen doesn't work (maybe vulkan dependancy problem)
+- `sys-apps/wikiman-2.13.2` : Doesn't install to the right place